Assistance with Child Care Expenses

 CCAMPIS at UMass:

-CCAMPIS (Child Care Access Means Parents in School) is a Department of Education funded program that can pay up to 75% of participants' childcare expenses directly to the student's eligible childcare provider.
+CCAMPIS (Child Care Access Means Parents in School) is a Department of Education funded program that partially subsidizes eligible participants' childcare expenses directly to the student's childcare provider.
 Eligible CCAMPIS childcare providers include MA licensed and accredited providers.
 CCAMPIS offers participants access to other support and resources to help students stay focused on their educational goals.
 Applying for CCAMPIS is easy and follows the same application process as our other childcare subsidies.
 See above for application details.
+Note: CCAMPIS subsidies are federally funded and subject to federally mandated eligibility restrictions.

 Graduate Employee Organization (GEO) Health and Welfare Trust Fund